ganinw13120/DatabaseCampWebApplication/README.md

 Database Camp is a education platforms, about database design.
 This project is for eduction purpose.
 Deployment and CI/CD is done by Google Cloud Platform.

+Project structure is based on MVVM architectural pattern, and inspired by clean architecture.

 ## Installation

 ```sh